Locust Fork, Alabama: Schools

 Locust Fork High School and Elementary School are located in the center of the town along the west side of Alabama Highway 79.
 The school nickname is Hornets with school colors of green and white.
 Locust Fork High School is currently classified as a 2A school under the AHSAA 7 tier classification system.
 There is a ratio of one teacher for every 20 students.
 The schools draw their students from a large portion of southern and southwestern Blount County.
 The schools are part of the Blount County School System.
 The high school football stadium is named Gary Pate Field in honor of a former Locust Fork football coach.
 The Lady Hornets Basketball Team won the 2016-2017 AHSAA 3A State Championship, the first State Championship of any kind for Locust Fork High School.

 Parks and municipal facilities

 Locust Fork has a city park located on the west side of Alabama Highway 79 just south of the high school.
 The park includes a walking trail, playground for small children, picnic facilities, pavilion, barbecue pit, one baseball field, one T-ball field and one softball field.
 The Locust Fork Community Center is located just south of the park on Highway 79.
 Contact the Locust Fork Town Hall for more information regarding the Community Center.
 The Town Hall is open from 8-12 and 1–4, Monday through Thursday.
-The nearest golf courses are the highly acclaimed semi-private Limestone Springs (located just off Blount County Route 15 east of the town) and the public course The Plantation (located at the corner of Blount County Route 13 and Alabama Highway 160 just west of the town).
+The nearest golf courses are the highly acclaimed semi-private Limestone Springs (located just off Blount County Route 15 east of the town).